cdennig/cdennig/README.md

 My name is Christian Dennig and I work as a Cloud Solution Architect at Microsoft in Germany.

 My focus is Azure and the so called "Cloud Native" space.
-So all the cool stuff around app dev, container technologies, Kubernetes etc.
+So all the cool stuff around app dev, container technologies, Kubernetes etc. And well, I'm aging faster than I would like to 😉

 You can reach me via: